mearlboro/mearlboro.github.io/_posts/2019-03-02-hascell-episode-1-part-2.md

 - a tuple (pair) of index-like values (which in Haskell are part of the typeclass `Ix`), which delimit the lower and upper bounds of the array (signified by the type `i` in the array definition above)
 - a list of tuples in which each index is paired with each array element (and values are signified by type `e`)

 Yet, the `Array` constructor is not exported by the module.
-I imagine that's what it looks like, but in Haskell you can only use the `array` function to create an array.
+I imagine that's what it looks like, but turns out you can only use the `array` function to create an array.

 As a computer engineer I have stumbled many times upon the 0-vs-1 debate about where arrays should begin.
 Ancient giants such as Cobol, APL, Fortran, Smalltalk as well as mathematical linguas like Matlab and Wolfram/Mathematica go for 1.
 Which makes sense...
 I guess?
 C-like and this century's languages go for 0.
 But wait a minute, in Haskell you can have arrays start whenever the hell you want.
 So take an array that keeps the letters 'm', 'a', 'd' on indexes from 100 to 102: